2020 Legislative and Regulatory Policy Priorities

 KEY NACCED POLICY PRIORITIES

 Protect and Enhance Low Income Housing Tax Credits (Housing Credit)-Creating Affordable Housing, Strengthening the Economy and Creating Jobs Through Public-Private Partnerships: The Housing Credit is the most successful tool available for incentivizing private investment in the production and preservation of affordable housing.
 The Housing Credit is structured to allow investors in the private sector to provide equity capital in exchange for a credit against their tax liability.
-Since it was established in 1986, the Housing Credit has financed over 3 million homes for 7.2 million low-income families.
-Additionally, the Housing Credit supports more than 90,000 affordable homes and nearly 100,000 jobs each year.
-In 2019, NACCED will urge Congress to preserve and strengthen the Housing Credit through enhancements such as expanding the program by 50 percent and by setting a permanent 4 percent credit rate floor for acquisition and bond-financed projects.
-Additionally, NACCED supports the preservation of tax-exempt private activity bonds (PABs) that are vital to the Housing Credit, as they help finance approximately 50 percent of all Housing Credit production.
+Since it was established in 1986, the Housing Credit has financed over 3.2 million homes for 7.4 million low-income families.
+Additionally, the Housing Credit supports more than 100,000 affordable homes and nearly 3.6 million jobs each year.
+In 2020, NACCED will urge Congress to preserve and strengthen the Housing Credit through enhancements such as expanding the program by 50 percent and by setting a permanent 4 percent credit rate floor for acquisition and bond-financed projects.